Skip to main content

 • how you operate your business

-• whether customers visit your home to buy from you or if post products to customers
+• whether customers visit your home to buy from you or you post products to customers

 • whether you employ people to work for you from your home